turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 You will not always have interaction patterns to guide your testing.
 In these cases, you'll need to decide for yourself what you'll name the methods and how you'll decide to implement its functionality.

 You are planning to create an `Instructor` class.
 The instructor has a name, a mod they teach, and a class of students.
-The primary responsibility of a mechanic is to take a class of students and teach those students a skill.
+The primary responsibility of an instructor is to take a class of students and teach those students a skill.

 Write a series of tests and THEN create an Instructor class.